Faizme/EmoAI/replit.md

   - Reminder settings modal with toggle and time picker
   - Auto-cleanup of progress older than 30 days
   - Bell icon with animated notification
+- **Added Multiple Custom Reminders System** (November 8, 2025):
+  - Create unlimited custom reminder messages
+  - Each reminder can have optional time and active/inactive status
+  - ➕ Add button in reminder settings modal
+  - Manage reminders: activate/deactivate and delete individually
+  - Random selection from active reminders for daily popup
+  - Comprehensive CRUD backend with user-scoped data
+- **Dramatically Improved AI Personality** (November 8, 2025):
+  - VILUN now talks like a real friend, not a formal AI assistant
+  - Uses casual language, emojis, and conversational fillers
+  - Short responses (2-4 sentences) for natural conversation flow
+  - Asks genuine follow-up questions and validates feelings
+  - No more "as an AI" disclaimers or therapy-speak
+  - Empathetic, warm, and present in conversations

 ## User Preferences